JalexCode/JalexCode/README.md

 I'm a **Software Engineer** and **Front-End Developer** passionate about creating innovative, useful and aesthetic applications.
 I enjoy learning new technologies and turning my ideas into products.

-- 👨‍💻 Currently, I work as a freelancer developer
+- 👨‍💻 Currently, I work as a Fullstack developer at LADETEC
 - 👨‍🏫 My alternative job is to be a **professor in the Computer Science Department** at [Univerisity of Camaguey](https://www.reduc.edu.cu).

-- 📧 You can contact me via email: **javierglez9910@gmail.com**
+📧 You can contact me through the following links👇🏻

 ## Social Links